 It marks the four-year old brand’s debut on TV with a playful advert encouraging people to break up with their supplier from Valentine’s Day onwards.
 The ad twists a marriage-counselling scenario by replacing the couple with a bickering customer and energy provider that confuse a hapless mediator.

 The TV spot will be backed by social media, PR, outdoor and direct marketing activity detailing its offering of just four tariffs.
-Ovo is hoping the awareness push weighs on consumers’ minds in the run up to Ofgem’s tariff reforms in April that will limit suppliers to just four per customer.
+Ovo is hoping the awareness push weighs on consumers’ minds following Ofgem’s tariff reforms last month (2 January) that limit suppliers to just four per customer.

 The move is a shift away from the low-key marketing initiatives such as search and email to “high-impact” creative capable of cutting through to customers.